• Skip to primary navigation

 Ground peanuts give it a slightly grainy feel which adds to its flavor.

-This nutty spread has a crunchy texture that can elevate any snack or meal.
+This nutty spread has a crunchy texture that can improve any snack or meal.

 Both cream cheese and peanut butter have their own distinct textures and consistencies.

-Enjoy the luxurious smoothness of cream cheese or the hearty crunch of peanut butter – your taste buds will thank you.
+Enjoy the luxurious smoothness of cream cheese or the hearty crunch of peanut butter - your palate will thank you.

 Cream cheese and peanut butter differ in flavor.
 Cream cheese has a creamy, tangy, salty taste.